 The point is that a settlement reflecting a one-sided outcome despite disputed facts is unlikely to be approved.
 This prevents one party from steamrolling the other in the process.
 Employers and their insurers are generally in a better position financially than the employee, and consequently have more bargaining power.
 Employees can find themselves pressured by dire financial straits to accept unfavorable settlements.
 The approval process exists to protect employees from this pressure and ensure that their rights are vindicated at the bargaining table.

 Atlanta Workers’ Compensation Attorneys at Your Service

 If you are injured in a workplace accident, do not just accept anything your employer offers.
-The best way to make sure you get a fair settlement is to contact the attorneys at Bader Law Firm, LLC, Atlanta’s premier workers’ compensation firm.
+The best way to make sure you get a fair settlement is to contact the attorneys at Bader Scott Injury Lawyers, Atlanta’s premier workers’ compensation firm.
 We will make sure that you and your family are taken care of for as long as you are disabled, and that you get all your reasonable medical expenses covered.
 Do not be taken advantage of just because you are in a difficult position.
 Allow us to fight for a fair and just resolution of your claim.